kj4tmp/gatorcat/README.md

 7. Impossible errors in function return type error sets are not a compile error.
 8. std.Time.Timer can return an error
 9. lazyness of compiler makes it easy to write a lot of code with a lot of errors until you actually use it
+10. I can never get array initialization syntax right with the ** operator.

 ### zig wins